 - Cook the pasta in a large pot of salted boiling water according to package directions or until al dente.
 Drain the pasta, reserving 1½ cups of the starchy pasta water.
 Add 1 cup of the pasta water to the blender and blend the sauce until creamy.

 - Transfer the pasta to a large bowl or skillet.
 Add the sauce and toss to coat.
-If you prefer a looser sauce, add the remaining ½ cup pasta water and toss again.
+If the sauce is too thick, add the remaining ½ cup pasta water and toss again to loosen the sauce and make it a bit creamier.

 - Sprinkle with parsley and season to taste.
 Serve with grated cheese on the side.